WAGABOX®, an innovative landfill gas recovery solution

 • A biogas difficult to upgrade

-Lanfill gas is a complex mixture made of methane, carbon dioxide, air (oxygen and nitrogen), and impurities.
+Landfill gas is a complex mixture between methane, carbon dioxide, air (oxygen and nitrogen), and impurities.
 Recovering the methane is extremely challenging due to the air in the gas.
-In addition, the composition and flow rate gas is highly variable and unpredictable: methane concentration may fluctuates daily because of weather conditions (temperature, humidity).
+In addition, the gas composition and flow rate are highly variable and unpredictable: methane concentration may fluctuate daily because of weather conditions (temperature, humidity).

-The biogas upgrading systems used for anaerobic digestion plants (that produce biomethane from agricultural or agro-industrial waste) are inefficient.
-Therefore, most landfills simply release their gas into the atmosphere or flare it avoid greenhouse gas emissions.
+The biogas upgrading systems used for anaerobic digestion plants (biomethane production from agricultural or agro-industrial waste) are inefficient.
+Therefore, most landfills simply release their gas into the atmosphere or torch it to avoid greenhouse gas emissions.

 Landfill gas may also be burned in Combined Heat and Power (CHP) plants.
-However, the energy yields is low and the heat is rarely usable as landfills are generally far from urban area.
+However, the energy yield is low and the heat is rarely usable as landfills are generally far from urban areas.

 Bruno Léchevin, President, Ademe